fuhui14/SWEN90017-2024-TAP/docs/BUG Report.md

 **Fix / PR Link**: N/A

 **Final Notes**: Ensure that the Celery commands are run in the backend environment to properly initialize the task queue and avoid connection errors during the transcription process.

+## Bug ID: BUG-20250402-02

+**Description**: When uploading an audio file, the system is expected to recognize three speakers but incorrectly identifies five speakers.
+The current approach involves optimizing the speaker identifier; however, a specific solution is still under investigation.

+**Reproduction Steps**:
+1. Start the backend server and frontend application.
+2. Navigate to the Transcription page.
+3. Upload an audio file known to contain three speakers.
+4. Observe that the speaker identification incorrectly reports five speakers.
+5. Note that further optimization of the speaker identifier is required to accurately detect the correct number of speakers.

+**Reporter**: @Zixuan Zhang && @Claire

+**Assignee**: @Zixuan Zhang && @Claire

+**Status**: In Process

+**Fix / PR Link**: N/A

+**Final Notes**: Optimization of the speaker identifier is underway, and the team is actively seeking a specific solution to resolve the issue.